 What can you do if your College Appeal has been dismissed

 Most College Appeals are dealt with by ‘preliminary disposal’ – in other words there isn’t a hearing and a decision is made from the paper evidence only.
-If your College Appeal has been dismissed by preliminary disposal, and you wish to take your appeal further there are two options:
+If your College Appeal has been dismissed by preliminary disposal, and you wish to take your appeal further your only option is to submit a Senate Appeal.

 It is very important that you read over the outcome documents which you should have received from the College Appeals Committee and try to find out what reasons they have given for dismissing your appeal.